eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 Other IDL files can be included in addition to the current IDL file.
 *Fast DDS-Gen* uses a C/C++ preprocessor for this purpose, and ``#include`` directive can be used to include an IDL file.
+Preprocessor directives guarding against multiple inclusion of the same IDL file are also advisable.

 .. literalinclude:: /../code/FastDDSGenCodeTester.cpp
    :language: c++